QPL2025/qpl-jekyll/program.md

 Hint: the table above has clickable entries that serve as shortcuts to more detailed information.
 The program also is available on [Google Calendar](https://calendar.google.com/calendar/u/1?cid=YmQ3Y2JjNzUzMDNjMDMzMDcxOTc1YzRkN2U3Mzc5Yzc4NDU0MzMyMGE3ZTNhNzA4YTNhZTE0ZTIzYjExMTcyN0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t).

+The duration of talks in plenary sessions and parallel sessions are 30 minutes (including questions) each.
+The only exception is the talk in [Plenary Session 2](https://qpl2023.github.io/program/#0900--1000-plenary-session-2) because it merges two submissions made by the same authors.

 Lunches are *not* provided by the conference organisers.
 There are many restaurants and food options close to the conference venue.
 Feel free to ask one of the local helpers for advice or recommendations.

 This is a **preliminary** program.
 It is subject to some small changes.